The Australian Government funds the Medical Research Future Fund (MRFF). Learn how we work with other organisations to govern the fund.

 Organisations that help manage the MRFF

-- The Future Fund Board of Guardians manages the fund and reports regularly to the Finance Minister.
+- The Future Fund Board of Guardians manages the investments of the MRFF and reports to the Finance Minister.
 The fund generates annual earnings which are used for medical research.

-- The Minister for Health takes the strategy and priorities into account and decides which research initiatives to fund.
+- The Minister for Health and Aged Care takes the Priorities into account in deciding which research initiatives to fund.

 - Researchers carry out research, report regularly to grant administrators, and make new medical discoveries and innovations.

-The Medical Research Future Fund Act 2015 sets out rules for the fund.
-The Act established the accounts the fund uses and details how the fund distributes money.
-The Act set up the Australian Medical Research Advisory Board (AMRAB) and compels it to consult the public.
-The Act states that the Health website publishes the MRFF strategy and priorities.
+The Medical Research Future Fund Act 2015 establishes the MRFF, and provides the legal framework for the distribution of MRFF funds.
+The MRFF Act sets up the Australian Medical Research Advisory Board (AMRAB) and requires it to consult the public before determining the MRFF strategy and priorities.

 The MRFF funding principles guide the allocation of MRFF research funding.

 As with other grants, the funding process is consistent with the Commonwealth Grants Rules and Guidelines.